GeyserMC/GeyserOptionalPack/developer_documentation.md

 ```

 This hides the renaming field in the cartography table that cannot be used.
 This does not modify the textures or functionality,
-and just the visual appearance for Bedrock players.
+but instead just alters the visual appearance for Bedrock players.

-Hiding the 2x2 crafting grid is a bit more involved, and that uses bindings to only conditionally hide the 2x2 grid when we are in creative mode:
+Hiding the 2x2 crafting grid is a bit more involved.
+We have to use bindings to only conditionally hide the 2x2 grid when we are in creative mode:
 `inventory_screen.json`
 ```json
 {